Research News - September / October 2021 #5

 The 2021 edition of the Fête de la Science took place from 1 to 11 October.

-To celebrate the 30th anniversary of the Fête de la Science, the Vaucluse coordination of the Fête de la Science (Avignon University, INRAE, Muséum Requien, Le Grenier à Sel, Science en Comtat) has designed and produced an exhibition on the theme of the emotion of discovery.
-You can discover 30 photographs presenting actors of the FdS in our department.
-The exhibition is open until 20 October on the gate of the square Perdiguier in Avignon, at the town hall in Cavaillon, on the gates of the cooperative cellar in Caromb and at the Médiathèque in Sorgues.
+To celebrate the 30th anniversary of the Fête de la Science, the Vaucluse Fête de la Science coordinators (Avignon Université, INRAE, Muséum Requien, Le Grenier à Sel, Science en Comtat) have designed and produced an exhibition on the theme of the thrill of discovery.
+The exhibition features 30 photographs of people involved in the FdS in our department.
+The exhibition is open until 20 October on the gate of Square Perdiguier in Avignon, at Cavaillon town hall, on the gates of the Caromb cooperative cellar and at the Sorgues multimedia library.

-"Automatically summarising scientific publications so that as many people as possible can have access to them is the ambitious objective of a collaboration combining the knowledge of Juan-Manuel Torres-Moreno, from the Avignon Computer Laboratory (LIA), and the know-how in scientific communication of Sabine Louët, founder of the digital publishing company SciencePOD.
+"Automatically summarising scientific publications so that as many people as possible can access them is the ambitious aim of a collaboration combining the automatic summarisation expertise of Juan-Manuel Torres-Moreno, from the Avignon Computer Science Laboratory (LIA), and the scientific communication know-how of Sabine Louët, founder of the digital publishing company SciencePOD.

-A way to disseminate research progress on a large scale, and also to fight against misinformation.
+It's a way of disseminating research progress on a large scale, and also of combating misinformation".

 >> Read the full article